 Make Sure It's Not an Income Issue

 You'll always be living from paycheck to paycheck if you're not making enough money, so address any income issues first before you figure out how to budget to cover all your bills and expenses.
-This might mean changing jobs, taking on a second job or income-producing gig, or going back to school so you can get a higher paying job in the future.
+This might mean changing jobs, taking on a second job or income-producing side gig, or going back to school so you can get a higher paying job in the future.

 And cutting back—at least temporarily—can be as beneficial as earning more.
 Do you have an extra bedroom?
 Maybe take in a roommate.